nathanLloydw/pet-hamper/wp-content/plugins/best-woocommerce-feed/README.txt

 The Yandex Market Language (YML) format is a complex feed format that is difficult to create manually.
 PFM ensures you will be able to get the Yandex Market feed in the accurate YML format without any complex manual effort.

 >Product Feed Manager for WooCommerce is one of the few plugins that provide the YML format, hence you can easily rely on it to sell WooCommerce products on the Yandex Market.

+== Google Local Products Inventory ==

+The google local Products Inventory feed lets you list your products that you sell in each store.
+Create a Google product feed/ Google feed using Google Local Inventory feed template and submit the feed to the Google Merchant Center and start advertising your local products online

+== Google Manufacturer Center Feed ==

+If you want to show special offers within your Shopping Ads, you can simply generate a Google feed/ Google product feed for the Google Manufacturer Centre and start promoting now.
+Your audience will be able to view the offer on a popup once they click on the link.

 == Skroutz (Skroutz.gr) ==